Machame Route – The Most Scenic Way to Climb Mount Kilimanjaro

 Higher Success Rates

-Due to its acclimatization-friendly profile and longer duration, the Machame Route has higher summit success rates compared to shorter or steeper alternatives.
+Because of its gradual ascent and longer duration, the Machame Route has higher summit success rates than shorter or steeper alternatives.

 Machame Route Itinerary – 6 Days vs. 7 Days